fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

 Images for BE14 with the eeprom issue - https://www.mediafire.com/file/dpm3s39j2satbxm/BPI_R4_Images-with-eeprom-patch-13.09.2025.zip

 ## **Notes**
 Please Note - The "99999-mt7996-eeprom-fix-0s.patch" is a test patch that I've been working on..
-I've applied the same logic from both the tx_power_check and EEPROM-contains-0s patches into the one patch so fell free to test. (work in progress)
+I've applied the same logic from both the tx_power_check and EEPROM-contains-0s patches into the one patch so feel free to test. (work in progress)